Ratas-Kvadratas/rataskvadratas.github.io/index.md

 ## We provide developmet services

-Professional native iOS and Android app development apps developemnt.
+Professional native iOS and Android app development.

 ## Exiting projects we worked on